menandmice/micetro_docs/guides/implementation/system-requirements.rst

 System requirements
 ===================

-The minimum system requirements and supported platforms for Micetro by Men&Mice are as follows:
+The minimum system requirements and supported platforms for the Men&Mice Suite are as follows:

 Hardware
 --------

 .. note::
-  The hardware requirements for the Micetro components are dependent on the size of the environment and usage.
+  The hardware requirements for the Suite components are dependent on the size of the environment and usage.
 Refer to :ref:`architecture-overview` for details.

 Operating systems
 -----------------